cjriches/simulatron/README.md

 See the [examples](Examples/README.md).

 ## Project State
-The core VM, linker, and assembler are feature-complete, and currently in a beta polish phase before I commit to the 2.0.0 release.
+The VM, linker, and assembler are feature-complete, and currently in a beta polish phase before I commit to the 2.0.0 release.

 ## History
 Simulatron V1 was a similar project smaller in scope, with a 16-bit CPU design that lacked memory management or privilege modes.
 It was never made open-source.
 Simulatron V2 is a from-scratch redesign and rewrite, designed to be more powerful, more performant, and capable of supporting an operating system.
 Indeed, the long-term goal is to create an operating system that runs on Simulatron.